 Most of the breaches took place in 2015 (31%), 2016 (34%) and 2017 (23%), with the remaining attacks taking place in the last 10 years.

 The majority of cases appear to be isolated incidents, though Sheffield Hallam University and City, University of London reported a staggering 42 attacks since 2013, and seven attacks since 2014, respectively.

-Luke Budka, head of digital PR and SEO at TopLine Comms, the agency that submitted the requests, said: “The recent revelation that hackers extorted US$1.14m from the University of California prompted us to submit requests to UK universities asking for details on ransomware attacks and ransom amounts paid.
+Luke Budka, head of digital PR and SEO at TopLine Comms and TopLine Film, the agency that submitted the requests, said: “The recent revelation that hackers extorted US$1.14m from the University of California prompted us to submit requests to UK universities asking for details on ransomware attacks and ransom amounts paid.
 We were naturally most interested in Russell Group universities as their research focus suggests they’ve got the most valuable intellectual property.